 Never throw rocks, coins, trash, or anything else over the edge.

 Objects tossed over the edge or dislodged by walking off trail can injure hikers and wildlife below, or start landslides.

-During this time, we encourage you to follow the guidance from the Centers for Disease Control and Prevention (CDC) to reduce the spread of COVID-19 and follow Leave No Trace principles when you visit.
+During winter months, we encourage you to follow the guidance from the Centers for Disease Control and Prevention (CDC) to reduce the spread of seasonak flu and COVID-19, and to follow Leave No Trace principles when you visit.

 Keep your distance.
-Recreate with the people in your household.
-Give others plenty of room whether you are on a trail, at a boat launch, or in a parking lot.
-Follow the CDC’s social distancing guidelines for staying six feet away from others.
-Be prepared to cover your nose and mouth if you’re near others.
+Recreate with the people in your group or household.
+Give others plenty of room whether you are on a trail, inside a public building or in a parking lot.
+In crowded areas.
+Learn how to protect yourself and others >

 Keep it with you.
 If you brought it, take it with you.
-Trash pickup and restroom facilities may be limited in many park areas.
+Trash pickup and restroom facilities may still be limited in some park areas.

 Keep it inclusive.
 Be an active part of making our nation’s parks and public lands safe and welcoming for all identities and abilities.